Ilie Sánchez: Sporting Kansas City

 On 13 January 2017, Sánchez moved to Major League Soccer side Sporting Kansas City on a two-year deal.
 He played on 20 September as the team won the U.S. Open Cup with a 2–1 final victory over the New York Red Bulls; days later, he earned a U.S. green card which qualified him as a domestic player for MLS roster purposes.

 Sánchez was named to the All-Star team at the end of the 2018 season in recognition of his play, notably ranking in the top five in nearly every passing and midfield statistic or metric.
 In 2019, he figured in Kansas City's run to the CONCACAF Champions League semi-finals, scoring in knockout games against Deportivo Toluca F.C. and C.A.
 Independiente de La Chorrera.
 On 29 September that year, he was sent off while conceding a late penalty from which the Portland Timbers drew 2–2 at Children's Mercy Park.

 In August 2021, Sánchez took an assistant coaching role with the under-14 side as part of his B License course in the U.S. Soccer Coaching Education program.
 Following the year's campaign, his contract option was declined.

 Los Angeles FC

 On 12 January 2022, Sánchez signed a two-year contract with Los Angeles FC.
 He scored his first goal on 2 April in a 4–2 win at Orlando City SC, the only one of a season in which his team won the Supporters' Shield; he missed just one game, as a result of a red card in a 2–1 loss at the San Jose Earthquakes on 20 August.
 On 5 November, he scored the decisive goal of the penalty shootout win over the Philadelphia Union to secure the team's first MLS Cup.

+Austin FC

+On 31 December 2024, Sánchez remained in the MLS by joining Austin FC on an initial one-year deal.

+International career

+Sánchez debuted with the Catalonia team in a friendly 2–1 win over Palestine on 18 November 2025, and scored his side's first goal.

 Personal life

 Sánchez's older brother Yuri was on the youth ranks of UE Cornellà at the same time as him, as an attacking midfielder.
 Having failed to join him as a fellow professional, he became an economist after graduating from the University of Barcelona.

+In 2023, Sánchez was naturalized as a United States citizen.